HouseRulesDLP/OSE/characters/Backgrounds.md

 - **Trappings:** an [excellent quality]() light or medium weapon, a signet ring, Clothes (excellent quality), 3d6sp

 ### Politician
 You served a mayor's office, village council or similar group of leaders.
+You are literate.
 - **Trappings:** Dagger, Kit (scribe's), 2d6sp

 ### Sage
 You studied either in a formal university or apprenticed to a sage.
+You are literate.
 - **Trappings:** Dagger, Kit (scribe's), Book (lore), 1d6sp

 ### Sailor